darkRaspberry/darkRaspberry/README.md

  - 👨‍💻 I primarily write code *ON* and *FOR* Penguin(s)🐧 only.
  - 📫 How to reach me: [![Mail 📩📧](../../blob/main/src/gmail.png)](mailto:insidedarkpit@gmail.com?subject=I%20wanna%20know%20about%20ProfileReadme) (Click this mail icon)
  - 🔭 I have killed more apps than Google ever created.
 I'm try to make a small game for 2 years.
 Do you believe me?
 I hate that project now.
-Except that [this](https://github.com/users/darkRaspberry/projects/1) is I'm doing now.
+Currently [this](https://github.com/users/darkRaspberry/projects/1) is I'm working on.
  - ⚡️ Fun fact: I write poems📒 & know how to solve Rubik's cube and nasty quotes📝 and trying to be a Guitarist🎸(Tip-Don't be a guitarist).

 #### Do you have any blog?